FastBlog/FastBlog/README.md

 Project idea
 -----
-I didn't found any blog CMS _(content manage system)_ that semplified **only** the administration process.
+I have been looking for a blog CMS _(content manage system)_ made for developers that simplified **only** the administration process, but I haven’t found anything similar.
-I needed something designed to developer end-users, giving them  a real free hand over a simple and clean template without useless functions.
+So I decide to build my own CMS built for developer end-users, giving them a real free hand over a simple and clean template without useless functions.

-So after some researches I decided to build my own CMS that should synthesize this idea.

 Composer
 -----